Freedom (2025 film)

-Freedom is an upcoming 2025 Indian Tamil-language crime drama film written and directed by Sathyasiva.
+Freedom is a 2025 Indian Tamil-language crime drama film written and directed by Sathyasiva.
 It is produced by Pandiyan Parasuraman under the banner Vijaya Ganapathy's Pictures.
 The film stars M. Sasikumar and Lijomol Jose in the lead roles.

-The film previewed on 10 July 2025 and was set to release theatrically the same day before getting delayed due to financial issues.
+The film previewed on 9 July 2025 and was set to release theatrically the next day before getting delayed due to financial issues.

+Plot

+In the early 1990s, following the assassination of Rajiv Gandhi, several innocent Sri Lankan Tamil refugees are unlawfully detained and tortured by suspicious police officers, and eventually plot to escape.

 Production

-In early-February 2024, it was reported that M. Sasikumar and Lijomol Jose will be appearing their next in the film titled Freedom, directed by Kazhugu (2012) and Savaale Samaali (2015) fame Sathyasiva, reuniting with Sasikumar after Naan Mirugamaai Maara (2022).
-Featuring Sasikumar and Lijomol as Srilankan refugees, the film features Sudev Nair as the antagonist alongside Malavika Avinash, Bose Venkat, Mu Ramasamy, Saravanan, Ramesh Khanna and others in key roles.
+In early-February 2024, it was reported that M. Sasikumar and Lijomol Jose will be appearing their next in the film titled Freedom, directed by Sathyasiva, reuniting with Sasikumar after Naan Mirugamaai Maara (2022).
+Featuring Sasikumar and Lijomol as Sri Lankan Tamil refugees, the film features Sudev Nair as the antagonist alongside Malavika Avinash, Bose Venkat, Mu Ramaswamy, Saravanan, Ramesh Khanna and others in key roles.

 The film is produced by Pandiyan Parasuraman under Vijaya Ganapathy's Pictures.
 The music for the film is composed by Ghibran Vaibodha, while cinematography is handled by N. S. Uthayakumar and editing by N. B. Srikanth.
 On 23 June 2025, the production house officially confirmed about the wrapping of the filming process.

 Music

-The film has music composed by Ghibran Vaibodha in his second collaboration with Sathyasiva and third with Sasikumar.
+The film has music composed by Ghibran, in his second collaboration with Sathyasiva and third with Sasikumar.
 The first single "Aagayam Ambuttayum" was released on 8 November 2024.
 The second single "Aariro Arariro" was released on 30 June 2025.